 Eye twitches can be a real nuisance!
-These involuntary muscle spasms, Myokymia, occur on your eyelid, not your eye.
-This phenomenon, which in reality only lasts a fraction of a second, can persist for a few seconds, a few hours and even days.
-Although annoying, these twitching muscles are harmless and will not affect your vision or eye health.
-This inconvenience remains a very common cause of consultation in our clinics, and most of us suffer from it or will experience it at some point in our lives.
-But why do these spasms occur?
+These involuntary muscle spasms called Myokymia, actually occur on your eyelid and not your eye.
+They can last a few seconds, a few hours, and even days.
+Although annoying, these quivering muscles are harmless and will not affect your vision.
+They are also very common and most people have or will experience this at some point in their lives.
+But why do they occur?

-There are a few triggers that cause them that can easily be avoided by making minor changes to your lifestyle:
+There are a few triggers that cause them which can easily be avoided by making minor changes to your lifestyle.

 Getting enough sleep is often easier said than done.
-Many people suffer from sleepless nights.
-Their brain is always on, unable to stop thinking; their little hamster keeps spinning.
-But, sleep is so important and restorative.
-In deprivation of restful sleep, several aspects of your life can suffer the consequences.
-To help you get quality Zzzs, try to exercise and avoid caffeine and alcohol as much as possible.
-You should also avoid digital devices right before you go to bed.
-We suggest putting them away well before you go to sleep as they can affect your circadian rhythm.
+Many people suffer from sleepless nights, their brain is always on, unable to stop thinking.
+But sleep is so important and restorative, that lack of sleep can affect many aspects of your life.
+To help you get some quality Zzz’s, try exercising, avoid caffeine and alcohol as much as possible.
+You should also avoid digital devices right before bed.
+They can affect your circadian rhythm, so they should be put away long before you go to sleep.

-Asthenopia, or even simpler, eye fatigue, is a big term used to explain the causes of several symptoms to our patients.
-We spend so much time in front of a digital screen, whether it's our computers, smartphones, tablets or televisions.
-In front of our screens, we blink much less frequently (2 to 3 times less than usual), and we tend to stare at the same place for a very long time.
-Tension and dry eyes result from this.
-It is important to take multiple breaks to rest your eyes.
-It is also recommended to wear glasses with blue light blocking lenses.
-They are even available without a prescription for those who do not need correction.
+Eye strain is a common problem nowadays!
+We spend so much time in front of a digital screen whether it be our computers, smart phones, tablets and TVs.
+When we watch or use our digital screens, we tend to blink less frequently causing our eyes to become dry and strained.
+It is important to take breaks often to give your eyes a rest.
+It is also recommended to wear glasses with blue light protecting lenses.
+They are even available without a prescription for those who do not need glasses to see.

-In our everyday diet, we can find vitamins and nutrients that are good for our eyes and in good quantity.
-It is important to have a well-balanced diet in which we can find the essential sources of nutrients that we need.
-This will not only keep your eyes from “jumping” but will improve your overall health!
+Vitamins and nutrients can be found in many of the foods we eat.
+It is important to eat a well-balanced diet which includes the essential source of nourishments we need.
+This will not only stop your eyes from twitching but will improve your overall health!
 Why not try one of these delicious recipes?

-A small glass of wine in moderation is always appreciated, but overconsumption can have a negative effect on your health.
-Try to limit your alcohol consumption, you will reap only benefits in terms of your eye health.
+A little glass of wine in moderation is always appreciated, but overconsumption can have a negative effect on your health.
+Try to limit your alcohol intake.

 For more information about your eyes, contact your IRIS eye care professionals.